 CONCLUSION: UNSUBSTANTIATED.
 The information published by Barclays Wealth & Investments contains proprietary data and cannot be checked.
 There is also a lack of official data on wealth in Northern Ireland.
 Continue reading Are there 12,500 millionaires living in Northern Ireland?

 CLAIM: 60% of sales from Northern Ireland go to Great Britain.

 CONCLUSION: ACCURATE; however the true figure is closer to 56%.
 Continue reading Does Northern Ireland sell 60% of its goods to Great Britain?

 CLAIM: All taxis can use bus lanes in many cities in Ireland and the UK.

-CONCLUSION: Partly accurate.
+CONCLUSION: ACCURATE WITH CONSIDERATION.
 True in Ireland, but most UK cities only allow public taxis access, not private-hire cars.
 Continue reading Are all taxis allowed in bus lanes?

 CLAIM: There was a rock fall on the Antrim coast road on 9 August 2017.

 CONCLUSION: INACCURATE.
 The image is a cropped version of one published in a local American newspaper, reporting on a rock fall that took place in Lawrence County, Ohio, on 10 April 2015.
 Continue reading Did a large rock fall onto the Antrim coast road?